Form of Government: Federal republic

 |Agricultural prod. index (2004-06=100)||125.72||index||2016|

 Arable land is mainly used for cultivating cereal crops, especially maize (Sinaloa and Jalisco States), which (along with dried beans) constitutes the staple food of the local diet.
-Wheat and barley are grown on the central plateau, whereas rice is common on the humid coastal lowlands.
-Among plants grown on an industrial scale, sugar cane (States of Veracruz and Jalisco) and textiles are prevalent: typical of Mexico are agave and sisal, from which are obtained istle fibres and henequén (a traditional alcoholic drink).
-Cotton is grown in the states of Chihuahua, Baja California, Coahuila, Sonora and Durango.
+The production of sorghum (Tamaulipas and Guanajuato), wheat (Sonora) and barley (on the central plateau) is important, whereas rice is common on the humid coastal lowlands (Nayarit and Campeche).
+Among plants grown on an industrial scale, sugar cane (States of Veracruz and Jalisco) and textiles are prevalent: typical of Mexico are agaves, from which are obtained istle fibres and henequén (a traditional alcoholic drink).
+Cotton is grown in the states of Chihuahua and Baja California.
 Important export crops are tomatoes, maize, chillies and peppers, cucurbits, avocados and coffee, which is commonly grown in the humid lands of the tierras templadas (the “temperate lands” of Chiapas, Veracruz, Oaxaca and Guerrero), whereas cocoa is common in the tierras calientes (the “hot lands” of Chiapas and Tabasco).
 Sugar cane is grown on the slopes of the Sierras and in the lowlands.
 Fruit from the large banana plantations in the states of Colima, Nayarit, Veracruz, Guerrero and Tabasco is bound for export.

 The forests of the lowlands are important for timber (mahogany, ebony, cedar, sandalwood and rosewood).
 They also yield substances used for tanning and dyeing.
 Mexico is an important producer of chicle gum, a variety of natural rubber.